Building Operations & Maintenance

 Predictive maintenance helps monitor the health of essential machinery, track their performance, and detect defects in advance to prevent unexpected equipment failures.

 The objectives of prescriptive maintenance are the same as predictive maintenance.
-Only, this cutting-edge technology uses advanced analytics and machine learning to not just predict, but to hypothesize potential outcomes that could lead to equipment failures.
+Only, this cutting-edge technology uses advanced analytics and machine learning to not just predict but to hypothesize potential outcomes that could lead to equipment failures.

 Software for prescriptive maintenance helps analyze asset performance, make recommendations and project outcomes, and trigger and monitor maintenance work orders all by itself.

+These concepts are tweaked, organized, and scheduled differently to suit the unique maintenance needs of businesses.
 The effective implementation of preventive maintenance can offer certain common benefits, regardless of the concept you adopt.

 Benefits of preventive maintenance